Diamante-Smith/Active-Directory/README.md

 (pic 11:37)

-- You can see at the top once your logged in a local profile
+- You can see at the top once you're logged in a local profile

 - Click on File Explorer -> Click This PC -> Click Windows (C:) -> Users